If you are considering selling your business, either now or in the future, it’s important that you understand how to value a business for sale.

 Then you give your customers credit terms (accounts receivable/debtors), you invariably have stock you invest that money in (you’ll get credit terms from your suppliers, so you’ve got to take off creditors); you may have some plant and equipment that you need; and you may have bought some goodwill.
 That’s your pot of money.

-What you need to be measuring your profit against is that pot of money, not your sales.
+So when looking at how to value a business for sale, what you need to be measuring your profit against is that pot of money, not your sales.
 You don’t say I made $1 million in profit and $10 million in sales therefore it’s 10 per cent.
 That’s the wrong thing to look at.

 Some of our clients are achieving a return on capital of as much as 90 per cent.

-When a business owner understands the concept of the pot of money and they can see that if they reduce the size of their pot – in other words the amount of capital invested in the business – and keep their profit the same, then the return on their capital goes up.
+When a business owner understands the concept of the pot of money and they can see that if they reduce the size of their pot – in other words, the amount of capital invested in the business – and keep their profit the same, then the return on their capital goes up.

 How do I value my business?